voedger/reqmd/worklog.md

 - Me: Similar to Go compiler output

-## ???
-Huge source files are avoided
+## Large source files are avoided

+Input files that are larger than 128KB are not processed.

 --------------------